hsandt/pico-boots/README.md

 | test        | Assertions and integration test components       |
 | ui          | UI overlay and mouse rendering                   |

+## Write your game

+Create an entry source file `main.lua` in your project source root, and add supporting modules in the same folder or in subfolders.

+From any of your modules, you can `require` other modules, but always make sure to pass the relative path from the project source root.
+This is because picotool doesn't recognize equivalent paths written differently, and would include such modules multiple times in the PICO-8 cartridge.

+For the rest, code as you would normally with PICO-8, except you should use "clean lua" (Lua compatible with both standard Lua interpreters and PICO-8) if you want to be able to test your code with busted, using the test pipeline provided with this framework.

+See the [sample game repository](https://github.com/hsandt/pico-boots-demo) for a full example.

-## Build
+## Build your game

-The engine cannot be built by itself because PICO-8 works will complete cartridges not separate libraries.
+The engine cannot be built by itself because PICO-8 works with complete cartridges not separate libraries.

-Instead, follow the instructions on the [sample game repository](https://github.com/hsandt/pico-boots-demo) to learn how to build a simple game, then adapt to your needs.
+Instead, you must first write your game, then build the full PICO-8 cartridge at once using the build pipeline.
+To build your game:

+* `cd path/to/your/project`
+* `path/to/pico-boots/scripts/build.sh path/to/game/src/main.lua -o build/game.p8 -d path/to/game/data.p8 -m path/to/game/metadata.p8 -a author_name -t game_title`

+## Test

+## Supported platforms

+Unit tests are run directly in Lua, making them cross-platform.

 ### Test dependencies